 Beef (72.41%): Beef Meat, Beef Hearts, Beef Livers, and Beef Kidneys.

-Vegetables (24.43%): Yams, Romaine Lettuce, Yellow Squash, Cabbage, Zucchini, and Parsley (vegetables may vary based on seasonality).
+Vegetables (24.43%): Sweet Potato, Lettuce, Squash (seasonal), Cabbage, and Parsley (vegetables may vary based on seasonality).

 Our cattle are pasture-raised but may have been fed some grain, especially in the winter.
 None of the animals are fed antibiotics regularly, but some may have been given them due to illness, stopping at least four weeks before harvest.
 Beef is a ruminant meat and is high in Omega 3 fatty acids, which are an important part of a balanced and varied diet for dogs.
 Beef is also a natural source of essential Amino Acids, as well as the essential minerals Magnesium and Potassium.